 What Gemini Code Assist Does

-Gemini Code Assist is Google's coding assistant for individual developers and enterprise teams.
-It ships as an extension for VS Code, JetBrains IDEs, Cloud Shell Editor, and Google Colab, layering inline completions, chat-driven refactors, and an agent mode on top of Google's Gemini family of models.
-The product comes in three tiers — a free tier aimed at individuals, Standard for paid teams, and Enterprise with GCP-native data controls — and is positioned as Google's answer to GitHub Copilot and Cursor within its broader Gemini Code suite.
+Gemini Code Assist is Google's coding assistant for business and cloud teams.
+It ships as an extension for VS Code, JetBrains IDEs, Cloud Workstations, Cloud Shell Editor, and related Google developer surfaces, layering inline completions, chat-driven refactors, terminal access through Gemini CLI, and a preview agent mode on top of Google's Gemini family of models.
+As of late June 2026, Google positions the live product around Standard and Enterprise subscriptions with Gemini 3 access and a 1M-token context window; unpaid individual and Google One IDE/CLI access was scheduled to move to Antigravity after June 18.

 Free Tier and Context Window Advantage